ethanp/Notes/Papers - Distributed Systems Notes.md

     * To provide the foundation for processing distributed streams across a cluster of consumer machines.
     * Bonus library of helpful stream utilities

+### Implementation

+#### How Kafka uses Zookeeper

+##### For Creating a High-Level Consumer

+See the doc-string at the top of `ZookeeperConsumerConnector.scala`.
+However I will summarize.

+* A new consumer within a group assigns itself the group-unique `id` defined in its configuration, and registers this `id` as an "ephemeral znode" in Zookeeper.
+* IIRC, this means that if this node were to become disconnected from Zookeeper, that znode would _disappear_, and notify anyone listening for that event.
+* The "value" of the znode (a.k.a. the contents of the _"small"_ file at the hierarchical name identified by the znode) is a list of the topics this consumer "owns" within this consumer-group
+* The consumer asks Zookeeper which brokers own the respective partititons it wants to get (subject to a consumption load-balancing effort being done by Kafka), and subscribes to changes in these brokers' partition-ownerships
+* The assignment of Consumer to Partition is _also_ saved in Zookeeper
+* There is also a map in Zookeeper tracking offsets in brokers' partitions for each topic for each group id